Versent/stax-orchestrator/README.md

     }
     ```
     * workload_id - The ID of the workload to update
-    * catalogue_version_id: The version of the catalogue workload to deploy
+    * catalogue_version_id: The version of the catalogue to update the workload with

 ## Deleting a workload